Investing in future strength and capability

 Imagine a food bank that improves its inventory management system so it can deliver more food, more quickly, to more people.
 The food bank boosted its performance by enhancing its internal management.
-That's capacity building in action.
+That is capacity-building in action.

 Improving management practices is a well-accepted tenet in the business world.
-However, the practice has traditionally gotten short shrift in the nonprofit realm, where the focus has more often been on projects rather than infrastructure.
+The practice traditionally has received short shrift in the nonprofit realm, however, where the focus has more often been on projects rather than infrastructure.

-Without capacity building, you run the risk of focusing all of your energy and attention on providing services and expanding projects.
-This lack of a strong foundation may lead to organizational instability, which might appear in old and deteriorating equipment, poor communication between leadership and staff, and "mission drift" — a loss of focus on your nonprofit's founding principles.
+Without capacity-building, you risk focusing all of your energy and attention on providing services and expanding projects.
+This lack of a strong foundation may lead to organizational instability, which might appear in old and deteriorating equipment, poor communication between leadership and staff, and "mission drift"—a loss of focus on your nonprofit's founding principles.

 Where to target capacity-building efforts

-With capacity building, you'll maintain focus and determine the best ways to deliver your vision and mission.
-You'll create and maintain strong foundations for projects, measure internal effectiveness and external impact, and plan and cultivate strategic relationships.
+With capacity-building, you will maintain focus and determine the best ways to deliver your vision and mission.
+You will create and maintain strong foundations for projects, measure internal effectiveness and external impact, and plan and cultivate strategic relationships.

 Consider this grid from the Center for Public Skills Training to assess where to target capacity-building efforts:

 |Mission, vision and strategy |